GR-NBA-data-challenge/NBA-data-template/README.md

 cd ..
 rm -rf NBA-data-template.git
 ```
-Add `GRNBADataChallengeReader` as a collaborator
+Add `GRNBADataChallengeReader` as a collaborator.
+Open your repository page in a browser, click on Settings, then Collaborators.

 This allows us to access your code while keeping it secret from other participants.